 We are in a tense political time and a lot of debate has surrounded our Election Day this year.
 Political conversations may feel overwhelming at times, challenging at others.
-As you approach family time for the holidays, you may be anxious about getting together with family members and facing some difficult conversations.
-JFM is dedicated to deep listening, respect, and genuine dialogue and encourages you to find ways to achieve this in your own context.
+As we approach family time for the holidays, some of us may be anxious about getting together with family members and facing some difficult conversations.
+JFM is dedicated to deep listening, respect, and genuine dialogue.
+Let's discuss what may be helpful for each of us in achieving this in our own context.

-Reflect on the video with one or two of the following questions:
+Then start the discussion with one or two of the following questions: